Beginners Guide to Convolutional Neural Network with Implementation in Python

 Pooling Layer

-The pooling layer is applied after the Convolutional layer and is used to reduce the dimensions of the feature map which helps in preserving the important information or features of the input image and reduces the computation time.
+The pooling layer follows the convolutional layer and reduces the dimensions of the feature map, helping to preserve important information and features of the input image while also reducing computation time.

 Using pooling, a lower resolution version of input is created that still contains the large or important elements of the input image.